ARCHER2-HPC/archer2-docs/docs/user-guide/data.md

 and project code).

 !!! tip "Use rclone parallel local data transfers for large datasets"
-    If you are transferring a large amount of data to NSCDS, you should consider using [rclone local data transfer](#local-file-transfer) (perhaps in a serial job submission script) rather than using the basic `cp` command.
+    If you are transferring a large amount of data to NSCDS/EPCCfs, you should consider using [rclone local data transfer](#local-file-transfer) (perhaps in a serial job submission script) rather than using the basic `cp` command.

-#### Quotas on the NSCDS file system
+#### Quotas on NSCDS/EPCCfs

-As for the other ARCHER2 storage systems, all projects are assigned a quota on the NSCDS.
+As for the other ARCHER2 storage systems, all projects are assigned a quota on NSCDS/EPCCfs.
 The project PI or manager can split this quota up between users or groups of users if they wish.

-You can view any NSCDS quotas that apply to your account by logging into SAFE and navigating to the page for your ARCHER2 login account.
+You can view any NSCDS/EPCCfs quotas that apply to your account by logging into SAFE and navigating to the page for your ARCHER2 login account.